jakeva/bitcoin-pwcheck/README.md

 If (& hopefully when!) a password hashes against the wallet correctly, the program reports success and terminates.

-I just wrote this piggybacking off of Bitcoin, although I stripped out every piece of the original Bitcoin source that was not absolutely necessary for pwcheck.
+I wrote this piggybacking off of Bitcoin, although I stripped out every piece of the original Bitcoin source that was not absolutely necessary for pwcheck.
 This makes it an efficient program for rapidly attempting a large number of passwords against your wallet's cryptographic hash without needing to use bitcoind. ([parallel](http://savannah.gnu.org/projects/parallel) looks encouraging for its ability to, well, parallelize processing of your potentially large input.
 Unfortunately the use of SecureString precludes that possibility (eg, cat huge_dictionary | parallel --eta -j+0 ../pwcheck) for now.)